 The purpose of TAP is to foster the professional growth and development of eligible employees.
 For more information, see Tuition Assistance (refer to the Distance Learning section).

-Ed.S. in Educational Psychology Program Curriculum
+Online Ed.S.
+Degree in Educational Psychology Program Structure

 This degree requires a minimum of 31 semester hours of course work beyond the Master’s degree and an Applied Project.
 Students can pursue programs of study according to their experience in gifted education.